turpeluren/blogelogeluren/src/content/posts/crying-out.md

 draft: false
 tags:
   - thoughts
-description:
+description: Crying out into the nothingness for an end to my lurker days.
-  Crying out into the nothingness for an end to my lurker days.
+share: "true"
 ---

 >*This post retroactivly became part of February's [Indie web carnival](https://indieweb.org/indieweb-carnival) hosted by Manu on [digital relationships](https://manuelmoreale.com/indieweb-carnival-digital-relationships).*